The Problem

 Umeå kommun

 In today’s society, generations are more disconnected than ever.
-Seniors often face loneliness and a lack of meaningful engagement, while children thrive on social interaction but rarely connect with older adults outside their families.
 Research shows that intergenerational interaction can improve well-being, motivation, and even cognitive function in the elderly while offering children valuable social learning experiences.

 The Swedish TV4 experiment “Fyraåringarna på äldreboendet” (2020) showed that interaction with children improved seniors' memory, mobility, and mood.
 Despite these benefits, most public spaces remain age-segregated, limiting meaningful connections.